-RGB offset is used "offset" a specific color channel in a direction.
-It is recommended to leave these settings where they are unless you really know what you're doing.
+RGB Offset is used "offset" a specific color channel in a direction allowing for minute calibration adjustments.

-The Color Temp dialogue has the following presets: Normal Red Green Blue Warm Cool
+The Color Temp dialogue has the following presets: Normal Red Only Green Only Blue Only Custom 1 Custom 2

-Specifically, if you wanted to have a preset for "Blue Gun" (or "blue only"), you would open up this menu, press the "right" button until the "BLUE" preset is highlighted, (you can use any preset name you want, but obviously blue makes the most sense here) and then drop the R and G values to zero.
+Specifically, if you wanted to have a preset for "Blue Gun" (or "blue only"), you would open up this menu, press the "right" button until the "BLUE" preset is highlighted (you can use any preset name you want, but obviously "BLUE" makes the most sense in this instance), then drop the R and G values to zero.
 Exit out of the menu, and now anytime you select BLUE in the "Color Temp" setting of the Main Menu, it will recall these settings.